NeftisDragon/Programacion-Backend/README.md

-# Coderhouse
+# PARAGON

-## Programación Backend (32125)
+This was an old chat project of mine using SSR which I now intend to update and bring back alive.

-I created this repository to post all the assignments I'm working on for my Backend course.
+Project is still a mess, with several unused components all over the place and broken functions.

 ### Known issues: